edwinb-ai/LeastSquaresSVM/docs/src/index.md

 to solve a least squares problem which is faster[^1], instead of the classic quadratic, convex optimization problem that is solved in the original Support Vector Machine.

-In the case of `Elysivm` we use the conjugate gradient method, in particular the Lanczos version[^2] due to the fact that we solve several linear systems which have the the following structure
+In the case of `LeastSquaresSVM` we use the conjugate gradient method, in particular the Lanczos version[^2] due to the fact that we solve several linear systems which have the the following structure

 ```math